eikonoklastess/digital-logic-sim-gui/README.md

 - Tkinter (usually comes pre-installed with Python)
 - Make sure Tkinter and Python are on the same version
 - MacOS (should be OS naive soon)
+- Mouse, trackpads on macs with Tkinter are buggy

 ## Installing and Running the Project
 1. Clone this repository: